uoitsci/pi-labs/site/content/lab/ssdisplay2/index.md

 Display the user's reaction time using the seven segment display.

 {{< message >}}
-You will have to do your best to display 'go' and 'stop', as the seven segment display is intended for decimal digits.
+There is a built-in function to display 4-char string.
+To call the function, use display.print("STOP")
 {{< /message >}}